prof-abdelrahman/Terkwaz-Assessment-/README.md

-# Terkwaz Assessment For Web GUI Test Automation (Selenium) and API Test Automation (Rest Assured)
+# Terkwaz Assessment For Web GUI Test Automation (Selenium) and API Test Automation (RestAssured)
 Environment:

-project is done using a Java/Maven project. allowed to use any frameworks to perform this task (Such as Selenium WebDriver, and RestAssured).
+Project is done using a Java/Maven project.
-Technical requirements:
+Selenium WebDriver is using for the Web GUI Test Automation, and RestAssured is used for the API Test Automation.

+Technicality:

-The project should implement modular design by using the Page Object Model design pattern.
+The project is implemented in modular design by using the Page Object Model design pattern.
-Acceptable design and distribution of the test cases/classes is required.
-Externalizing test data is worth a bonus point.
-Creating an automated test execution report is required.
-Attaching a screenshot to the report (in case of gui) is worth a bonus point.
-Attaching the response body to the report (in case of api) is worth a bonus point.
-Creating a ReadMe file describing the project and how to use it is required.
-Documenting your code is worth a bonus point.
-You can deliver your project as an archive uploaded to any accessible file sharing service (Such as Google Drive).
-You earn a bonus point for delivering the project as a GitHub repo.
-For self-evaluation, please note that there is a total of 5 required items and 5 bonus points to be earned.

 The assignment consists of two required sections: